Greetings

 With the support and cooperation of the general public and companies along with society’s increased awareness of the use of personal data, we strive to nurture a society in which people lead more comfortable lives by collecting vast amounts of data and building a system that enables responsible, safe, effective, and sustainable use of this data.

-Osaka University is committed to promoting the activities of this center.
+The University of Osaka is committed to promoting the activities of this center.
 We are grateful for your support and cooperation.

 Message from the iLDi Headquarters